protopopov1122/8SMC1/README.md

 make calx.dll # Build library; required for GUI make calxui.exe WX=$(WX) [WXLIB=...] # Build GUI(currently under development); $(WX) - wxWidgets directory; requires calx.dll build first.
 WXLIB - target library to copy(something like 'lib/wxmsw310u_gcc_custom.dll'), not necessary during build(however useful to run from build directory).
 ```
+Build all command also performs some other steps, prepares build directory, so after that build directory contains fully functional and complete system.
+Program requires 'config.ini' in working directory, it contains some system settings.

 For MSVC:
 Build by MSVC is possible, however it's not main compiler for development.